-Which centers and guards populate the list of the top iOL prospects in the 2024 NFL Draft cycle on our position rankings?
-Established veterans, versatile glue pieces, and ascending young players dot our early rankings, but a projected tackle-to-guard convert also has a strong case for the top spot.
+Which centers and guards populate the list of the top interior offensive line (iOL) prospects in the 2024 NFL Draft cycle on our position rankings?
+Established veterans, versatile glue pieces, and ascending young players dot our early rankings, but two projected tackle-to-guard converts also have a strong case for the top spot.

 Ranking the Top iOL in the 2024 NFL Draft

 It’ll be a few years before we truly get a read on how good the 2023 NFL Draft’s interior offensive line class was.
-There weren’t many guarantees across the class, but there were many tackle-to-guard converts, positionally flexible prospects, and players with notable transitions still to come.
+There were few guarantees across the class, but many tackle-to-guard converts, positionally flexible prospects, and players with notable transitions still to come.

 Position switches are a constant caveat in the iOL discussion every draft cycle, but the 2024 class may have more prospects who are settled into guard or center designations.
 And with that clarity should come a heightened degree of security — at least for most of the group.

 Here’s a look at how the 2024 NFL Draft iOL group looks right now and which prospects are in play for potential Round 1 capital.

 On a broad scope, NFL teams love resilience.
 And Christian Mahogany’s story defines such a quality.
 Mahogany tore his ACL ahead of the 2022 season and missed his entire redshirt junior campaign but returned to be a first-team All-ACC performer in 2023.

 At 6’3″ and 322 pounds, Mahogany is a verified road-grader in the run game with uncommon competitive toughness and tenacity.
 He’s as physical as they come as a finisher, and he has enough athleticism to work in space and accelerate into second-level defenders.

 The Illinois Fighting Illini are slowly becoming reliable producers of NFL Draft talent on both the offensive and defensive sides of the ball.
 Illinois’ offensive line was one of the best composite units in college football in 2022.